Habitat gardening at school and at home

 Edible school gardens

-Alice Waters: The Edible Schoolyard - Alice Waters is a pioneer in this field.
-They offer many resources such as Making Mathematics Delicious for middle school for example.
+Alice Waters: The Edible Schoolyard - They offer many resources such as Making Mathematics Delicious for middle school for example.

 Book: How to Grow a School Garden: A Complete Guide for Parents and Teachers by Arden Bucklin-Sporer and Rachel Kathleen Pringle ($)